iliebabcenco/littletale-rpg/README.md

 10. The experience of the player is stored in an API;
 11. There is a leaderboard where players can compete gaining experience from killing monsters;
 12. The game can be finished in 3 ways: main char death, killing all monsters, restart etc.

+P.S.
+Wanna mention that the battle system was fully implemented by me.

 ## Built With